ua-snap/geospatial-vector-veracity/vector_data/polygon/CONTENTS.md

 As above, but with the Aleutians this time :)

 ### `protected_areas`
+#### `ak_protected_areas`
+#### `bc_protected_areas`
+#### `yt_protected_areas`
-Boundaries for protected areas in Alaska and western Canada (Parks, Refuges, Reserves, etc.) created by the Commission for Environmental Cooperation (CEC) and published in 2010 as part of larger pan-North America dataset.
+Boundaries for protected areas in Alaska and western Canada (Parks, Refuges, Reserves, etc.) created by the Commission for Environmental Cooperation (CEC) as part of larger pan-North America dataset.
 A protected area is an “area of land and/or sea especially dedicated to the protection and maintenance of biological diversity, and of natural and associated cultural resources, and managed through legal or other effective means."
 Organized by state, territory, or province.

 ## `symmetric_differences`
 These are "shadow masks" that are essentially the inverse of another column and are useful for masking the area of valid queries (e.g. we can use these to "gray out" areas outside the domain for which data exists).